VilsHub/xGuard/readme.md

 # Overview

-The xGuard script is used to protect system directories and files from accidently deletion.
-It monitors the specified directories for files and directories within a specified level from the specified directories.
+xGuard is a wrapper for the native **rm** utility designed to protect system directories and critical files from accidental deletion.
+It monitors specified directories and restricts deletion within a defined depth level.

+xGuard operates only in interactive sessions, ensuring that applications and services can still use the native **rm** utility without interference.

 # Installation

-To install the script, take the steps below:
+Follow these steps to install xGuard:

-1. Donwload and extract the script
+1. Download and extract the script
-2. Get the path the native **rm** utility
+2. Locate the native **rm** utility

+    ```bash
+    which rm
+    ```

-3. Edit the **xGuard/rm** file and:
+3. Edit the **xGuard/rm** script and configure the following:
-   - Set your protected root directories, in addition to the default
+   - Add any additional directories to the protected list.
-   - Set your password
+   - Set your password.
-   - Set the path to the native **rm** utility
+   - Specify the path to the native rm utility.
-4. Edit the **.bashrc** of the user that the script would apply to, and the root path of the xGuard rm utility, as shown below:
+4. Modify the **.bashrc** file of the user that xGuard should apply to by adding the xGuard path:

     ```bash
     export PATH="/path/to/xGuard:$PATH"